LunarLogic/pg_morph/README.md

 ## Issues

 ActiveRecord uses `INSERT ...
-RETURNING id` query which was impossible to keep while while using regular tables without some trick.
+RETURNING id` query which was impossible to keep while using regular tables without some trick.
 In ideal situation there should be inly one insert to partition table, omitting main table, but than `id` of newly created record would become `nil` which would frustrate most of us.
 To preserve `id` of new record main table is not omitted, two records are being made and in after insert trigger duplicated record from master table is removed.

 ## Development plan